AN00P000/IOT-Based-Tollbooth-Manager-System/Comonents.md

 Software :
 1.Arduino IDE: for programming the Arduino
-2. Libraries : for RFID and other sensors
+2.Libraries : for RFID and other sensors
-3. Code: for controlling the hardware components and managing the toll booth operation
+3.Code: for controlling the hardware components and managing the toll booth operation

 Tools :
 1. Soldering iron and solder : for connecting components